Several studies, including meta-analyses, indicate that milk products are associated with a reduced risk of developing metabolic syndrome.

 Calcium, potassium and magnesium

-Evidence suggests that calcium may improve the blood lipid profile through the potential mediation of fecal fat excretion.8
+Evidence suggests that calcium may improve the blood lipid profile through the potential mediation of fecal fat excretion.9

 Milk fat and conjugated linoleic acid (CLA)

 Milk fat appears to improve the ratio of HDL-cholesterol to total cholesterol.
-Saturated fatty acids present in milk fat also have a favourable impact on triglyceride levels.8
+Saturated fatty acids present in milk fat may also have a neutral or beneficial impact on triglyceride levels.9

-CLA has been shown to have many potential benefits on cardiometabolic health, particularly through its effects on plasma lipids and lipoproteins.8
+CLA has been shown to have many potential benefits on cardiometabolic health, particularly through its effects on plasma lipids and lipoproteins.9

-Certain dairy fatty acids (e.g., 15:0 and 17:0), which are biomarkers of dairy intake, have been associated with a reduced risk of cardiovascular disease and type 2 diabetes.10,11,12
+Certain dairy fatty acids (e.g., 15:0 and 17:0), which are considered biomarkers of dairy/dairy fat intake, have been associated with a reduced risk of cardiovascular disease and type 2 diabetes.11,12,13

-Current evidence suggests that milk and milk products are associated with a reduced risk of developing metabolic syndrome.
+Current evidence suggests that milk products, including milk, yogurt and cheese, are associated with a reduced risk of developing metabolic syndrome.

-More studies are also needed to clarify the mechanistic role of milk components in preventing the development of metabolic syndrome.
+More studies are needed to further clarify the mechanistic roles of milk components in preventing the development of metabolic syndrome.

 - Alberti KG et al. Harmonizing the metabolic syndrome: a joint interim statement of the International Diabetes Federation Task Force on Epidemiology and Prevention; National Heart, Lung, and Blood Institute; American Heart Association; World Heart Federation; International Atherosclerosis Society; and International Association for the Study of Obesity.
 Circulation 2009;120:1640-1645.